hjfitz/COURSEWORK-Y2-WEBSCRP/readme.md

   - Create loading icon
 8. Time planner with timetable agenda and dynamic revision plans
   - Replace calendar hover
+9. Make the UI fit the dimensions of a TV screen/dashboard/mirror(?)

 ## Libraries in Mind
 - Express and Handlebars